gorkafraga/CRS/README.md

 # CRS_AFFORD
-Temporary Repository for my work at the Center for reproducible science - AFFORD project
+Repository with my work at the Center for reproducible science - AFFORD project G.FragaGonzalez